makersacademy/chitter-challenge/README.md

 - As a maker
 So that I can better appreciate the context of a peep I want to see the time at which it was made

+A feature test that I wanted to write (comparing the password on the database with that provided by the current user) was beyond my reach.

+In order to pass the less robust test that I ended up going with I disabled the 'after' block of the Database Cleaner in my spec_helper file, so that my test had something to match against.
+This was not ideal but I couldn't figure out a way around it yet.